Baerche/wasserspiel/README.md

 ---------------------
 finite liquid changes behavior, cant change that per world

-* off and /rain 1 : you drown in the rain, but it helps climbing
+* off and /rain 1 : you drown in the rain, but it helps climbing.
+Also called cloudinvaders.

 * on and /rain 1 : you drown in the puddles, after a while.

-* off and /rain -1 : booring
+* off and /rain -1 : booring.

 * on and /rain -1 : build irrigation channels.
 Make the desert green.